Many things in life pair well with liquor, but is this also true of survival situations? Surprisingly, it is with vodka!

 One alcoholic beverage with several uses is vodka.
 Both preparing drinks and starting fires are possible with it.

-Vodka is highly flammable and can readily catch fire once exposed to an open flame or spark, just like any other high-proof alcoholic beverage.
+Like any other high-proof alcoholic beverage, vodka is highly flammable and can readily catch fire once exposed to an open flame or spark.

 Due to its low flashpoint, vodka is a fantastic fuel for igniting fires.
-Vodka can be set on fire, but you must know the proper procedures first.
+It can be set on fire, but first, you must know the proper procedures.

 Here are a few tips: